WELCOME TO THE REPRESENTATIONS OF

 EARLY EXPERIENCES LAB!

-The Representations of Early Experiences Lab (REEL) is a research group based in the Department of Psychology at New York University – Abu Dhabi.
+The Representations of Early Experiences Lab (REEL) is a research group based in the Department of Psychology in the Division of Science at New York University – Abu Dhabi.
 Our lab primarily focuses on the developmental and cognitive mechanisms that account for the enduring effects of early experience across the lifespan.

 Meet the Team

-Dr. Waters is an Assistant Professor of Psychology at New York University Abu Dhabi and a Global Network Assistant Professor of Psychology in the Steinhardt School of Culture, Education, and Human Development at New York University.
-He received his PhD from Emory University in 2013.
+Led by Dr. Waters (Assistant Professor of Psychology at New York University Abu Dhabi and Global Network Assistant Professor of Psychology in the Steinhardt School of Culture, Education, and Human Development at New York University), our lab combines a diverse cohort of academics

 Latest Projects & Collaborations